Mastering Amazon S3 Security: Best Practices You Can't Ignore

 Key takeaways

-- →Review your bucket policy before disabling ACLs to ensure comprehensive access control.
+- →Review your bucket policies before disabling ACLs to avoid access issues.

 Why it matters